BenjaminShinar/Books-Resources/c++ Weekly/Episodes_301-400.md

 }
 ```

-the two are equivelent, we could remove the <cpp>mutable</cpp> mark from the lambda and add <cpp>const</cpp> to the member function and then we couldn't change the return value.
+the two are equivalent, we could remove the <cpp>mutable</cpp> mark from the lambda and add <cpp>const</cpp> to the member function and then we couldn't change the return value.

 (more about compile time members, constructors and mutability).